Configure Link Aggregation Control Protocol

 Link Aggregation Control Protocol (LACP) provides a standardized means for exchanging information between partner systems on a link.
 Within LACP, the local end of a child link is known as the actor and the remote end of the link is known as the partner.

-LACP is enabled on an aggregated Ethernet interface by setting the mode to either passive or active.
-However, to initiate the transmission of link aggregation control protocol data units (PDUs) and response link aggregation control PDUs, you must enable LACP at both the local and remote ends of the links, and one end must be active:
+LACP is enabled on an aex by setting the mode to either passive or active.
+To initiate the transmission of LACP data units (PDUs) and response link aggregation control PDUs, you must enable LACP at both the local and remote ends of the links.

-Active mode—If either the actor or partner is active, they exchange link aggregation control PDUs.
+Active mode—If either the actor or partner is active, the links exchange link aggregation control PDUs.
 The actor sends link aggregation control PDUs to its protocol partner that convey what the actor knows about its own state and that of the partner’s state.

-Passive mode—If the actor and partner are both in passive mode, they do not exchange link aggregation control PDUs.
+Passive mode—If the actor and partner are both in passive mode, the links do not exchange link aggregation control PDUs.
 As a result, the aggregated Ethernet links do not come up.
-In passive transmission mode, links send out link aggregation control PDUs only when they receive them from the remote end of the same link.
+In passive transmission mode, links send out link aggregation control PDUs only when the links receive the PDUs from the remote end of the same link.

 By default, the actor and partner transmit link aggregation control PDUs every second.
 You can configure different periodic rates on active and passive interfaces.
 When you configure the actor and partner interfaces at different rates, the transmitter (actor) honors the receiver’s (partner's) rate.